CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab2.md

 ## You have successfully completed the Hands-on lab.

+### Conclusion

-By completing this lab, you gained hands-on experience with Azure AI Foundry to extend ChatGPT with your own data.
+By completing this lab, you gained hands-on experience with Azure Microsoft Foundry to extend ChatGPT with your own data.
 You configured the system to respond to domain-specific queries, deployed the model as a web application, and validated that all interactions were successfully logged in Cosmos DB.
 This exercise demonstrated how to build, deploy, and monitor a customized AI-powered solution end-to-end.